trishulmj-work/Cognifyz-ML-Internship/README.md

 ## 📂 Dataset

-The dataset used (`Dataset (1).csv`) contains restaurant details including cuisine, location, price range, and ratings, provided as part of the internship program.
+The dataset used (`Dataset .csv`) contains restaurant details including cuisine, location, price range, and ratings, provided as part of the internship program.

 ## 📊 Approach